Rahlir/C-sarsSudoku/README.md

 - 3: Unexpected arg
 - 4: Solve mode, no solutions to given grid
 - 5: Solve mode, invalid user input

+### Assumptions
+When inputting a grid into the solve mode, it is assumed that the grid is being passed in by alternating integer elements and whitespace characters.

+### Non-Assumptions

+* Many of the functions assume that they are being poassed a grid with size 81, but the process_input function only reads in grids that are of size 81.
+It reads the first 81 if given more and returns an error if given fewer elements.

+* There are checks in place that produce errors if non-integers are passed and the input is still read correctly if elements are separated by more than one whitespace character.